esp0xdeadbeef/dashboard/README.md

 The initial version of this project will ask you to run everything as <b>root</b>!
 This is bad practice but it's <b>red-team oriented project</b>.

-This project is ment for lazy people that doesn't like to type things over and over again in cli applications.
+People who do not like to type things over and over again in CLI applications might like this project.

-There are solutions for this like pwntools and pwncat (and many more) but that packages are quite complex to understand without the backend knowledge. (no pun intended)
+There are solutions for this like pwntools and pwncat (and many more) that could automate things like i'm trying to do in this project.
+Those packages are quite complex to understand without the backend knowledge. (no pun intended)

-Spawning tmux session with a main session for your liking.

-In the folder scripts are a few examples how you can use the tmux spawner to spawn some tasks.
+In the `scripts` folder are a few examples of how you can use the tmux spawner to spawn some tasks.

-In the configuration write_cfg.py you can change the config.
+In the configuration write_cfg.py, you can change the config.

 ## Installation
 #### 1. Run the following line in your terminal